Gatling Executor

 Configuration Options

-• download-link: Link to download Gatling from.
+• download-link: A link where to download Gatling from.
 By default: https://repo1.maven.org/maven2/io/gatling/highcharts/gatling-charts-highcharts-bundle/{version}/gatling-charts-highcharts-bundle-{version}-bundle.zip

-• version: Gatling version, 3.1.2 by default
+• version: The Gatling version

-• properties: dictionary for tuning of gatling tool behaviour (see list of available parameters in gatling
+• properties: The dictionary for tuning the gatling tool behaviour and sending your own variables into Scala program.
+For the list of available parameters, see the gatling documentation.

 modules: